houndhunger/django-restaurant-web-and-booking/README.md

   - **Make Reservations**: Users can book tables for their desired time and date.
   - **View Reservations**: Users can view and manage their existing reservations.
   - **Update Reservations**: Users can update their reservation details if necessary.
   - **Cancel Reservations**: Users can cancel their reservations if plans change.
+Reservation
   - **Receive Email Notifications**: Users will receive automatic email confirmations after making, editing, or cancelling reservations.
   - **Automate Preferences**: The system will automatically reserve suitable tables based on guest preferences and notify guests if their preferences cannot be fully met.